A Comprehensive Guide to Slack Video Calls

 Troubleshooting a Slack Video Call

-For basic issues with Slack video chat, you can use the Slack calls troubleshooting URL https://my.slack.com/help/test/calls.
+For basic issues with Slack voice chat and video chat, you can use the Slack calls troubleshooting URL https://my.slack.com/help/test/calls.
 This URL allows you to test your calling connection.

 For Slack video call errors, Slack recommends restarting Slack.
 If issues persist, verify your that you have a strong network connection, run speed tests, and make sure you meet all video call requirements.